Oliver Lodge: Early life

-After his retirement in 1920, Lodge and his wife settled in Normanton House, near Lake in Wiltshire, a few miles from Stonehenge.
-Lodge and his wife are buried at the local parish church, St. Michael's, Wilsford cum Lake.
-Their eldest son Oliver and eldest daughter Violet are buried at the same church.

-Accomplishments

 Electromagnetism and radio

-In 1873 J. C. Maxwell published A Treatise on Electricity and Magnetism, and by 1876 Lodge was studying it intently.
-But Lodge was fairly limited in mathematical physics both by aptitude and training, and his first two papers were a description of a mechanism (of beaded strings and pulleys) that could serve to illustrate electrical phenomena such as conduction and polarization.
-Indeed, Lodge is probably best known for his advocacy and elaboration of Maxwell's aether theory – a later deprecated model postulating a wave-bearing medium filling all space.
+In 1873, James Clerk Maxwell published A Treatise on Electricity and Magnetism, and by 1876 Lodge was studying it intently.
+But Lodge was fairly limited in mathematical physics, both by aptitude and training—and his first two papers were a description of a mechanism (of beaded strings and pulleys) that could serve to illustrate electrical phenomena such as conduction and polarisation.
+Indeed, Lodge is probably best known for his advocacy and elaboration of Maxwell's aether theory, a later deprecated model postulating a wave-bearing medium filling all space.
 He explained his views on the aether in "Modern Views of Electricity" (1889) and continued to defend those ideas well into the twentieth century ("Ether and Reality", 1925).

 As early as 1879, Lodge became interested in generating (and detecting) electromagnetic waves, something Maxwell had never considered.
 This interest continued throughout the 1880s, but some obstacles slowed Lodge's progress.
 First, he thought in terms of generating light waves with very high frequencies rather than radio waves with their much lower frequencies.
-Second, his good friend George FitzGerald (on whom Lodge depended for theoretical guidance) assured him (incorrectly) that "ether waves could not be generated electromagnetically."
-FitzGerald later corrected his error, but, by 1881, Lodge had assumed a teaching position at University College, Liverpool the demands of which limited his time and his energy for research.
+Second, his good friend George Francis FitzGerald (on whom Lodge depended for theoretical guidance) assured him (incorrectly) that "ether waves could not be generated electromagnetically".
+FitzGerald later corrected his error, but by 1881 Lodge had assumed a teaching position at University College Liverpool—the demands of which limited his time and energy for research.

-In 1887 the Royal Society of Arts asked Lodge to give a series of lectures on lightning, including why lightning rods and their conducting copper cable sometimes do not work, with lightning strikes following alternate paths, going through (and damaging) structures, instead of being conducted by the cables.
+In 1887, the Royal Society of Arts asked Lodge to give a series of lectures on lightning, including why lightning rods and their conducting copper cable sometimes do not work, with lightning strikes following alternate paths, going through (and damaging) structures, instead of being conducted by the cables.
 Lodge took the opportunity to carry out a scientific investigation, simulating lightning by discharging Leyden jars into a long length of copper wire.
 Lodge found the charge would take a shorter high resistance route jumping a spark gap, instead of taking a longer low resistance route through a loop of copper wire.
 Lodge presented these first results, showing what he thought was the effect of inductance on the path lightning would take, in his May 1888 lecture.